 Download Printable Summary of the North Carolina EOG

-SchoolTutoring Academy’s EOG Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship EOG Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s EOG Tutoring Programs start with a ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship EOG Tutoring Program is available to all North American students, which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 Understanding the North Carolina State Testing Program

 In North Carolina, the state assessment program is undergoing some changes.
 New tests are being added while others are being eliminated.
 In 2011-2012, North Carolina will be assessing high school students using three new assessments – the ACT®, PLAN® and WorkKeys®.
 The ACT® College Admissions Assessment will be given freely to all 11th graders and can e used during the college application process.
 The PLAN assessment is a diagnostic test for 10th graders which shows a student’s areas of strengths and weaknesses.
 The WorkKeys® Assessment is given to 12th graders in the Career and Technical Education concentration to help determine career readiness.

 Format of the North Carolina State Testing Program